 May 25, 2023, was a significant day for the employees at Salling Group's headquarters south of Aarhus.

 On this day, we opened our biodiversity park, bringing joy to both insects and employees alike.
-What was once a mundane lawn has now transformed into a landscape of boulders, log cabins for insects, trees, and a wildflower meadow.
-A total of 11,000 square meters have been converted into green havens, filled with grasses, bogbean, chokeberries, spindle bushes, and thorns, all of which contribute to enhancing local biodiversity.
+What was once a mundane lawn has now been transformed into a landscape of boulders, log cabins for insects, trees and a wildflower meadow.
+A total of 11,000 square meters have been converted into green havens filled with grasses, bogbean, chokeberries, spindle bushes and thorns, all of which contribute to enhancing local biodiversity.

 In our biodiversity park, flowers and herbs are allowed to flourish, thereby increasing the food supply for insects and wildlife.
-For instance, the finicky clouded yellow butterfly, which can only thrive where thorn bushes or bramble grow, benefits from the park's efforts.
+For instance, the finicky clouded yellow butterfly, which can only thrive where thorn bushes or brambles grow, greatly benefits from the park.

-The park has undeniably brought both plant and animal life to flourish in what were once barren lawns surrounding Salling Group's headquarters.
+The park has undeniably made both plant and animal life flourish in what were once barren lawns surrounding Salling Group's headquarters.